Linor Abargil: Brave Miss World

 In 2008, Abargil initiated filming of a documentary film based on her rape and subsequent activism, Brave Miss World.
 Directed by Cecilia Peck, the film followed Abargil as she traveled the world lecturing to groups and meeting women and encouraging them to talk about their experiences with sexual violence.
 The film also documents her attempts to deal with the aftermath of the violence she experienced, her relationships with family members, her eventual embracing of Orthodox Judaism (after which she no longer worked as a model), the campaign to keep Nur imprisoned, her decision to study law and work for the District Attorney's Office, and the release of a song she wrote about forgiveness between mother and daughter after the daughter is raped.
 Among the women participating in the film are students, mothers, elderly women, and several celebrities such as Joan Collins and Fran Drescher, who recounted their own stories of sexual assault.
 At the end of the film, Abargil retraces her steps in Italy, from before and after the rape, meets with those who helped her, such as the examining physician, and confronts the modeling agents whom she holds responsible for knowingly sending her and other young women into danger from known sexual predators.
 The film also follows Abargil's personal life, her marriage, the births of her first two children, and her spiritual journey.

 Brave Miss World premiered on Israeli television in 2013, to positive reviews and public reception, and was screened at multiple film festivals in the United States and Europe throughout 2013 and 2014.
 The film was nominated for a Primetime Emmy for Outstanding Documentary Film.

 LYA fashion label

 In 2017, together with her friend, businesswoman Yafit Attias, Abargil launched a fashion label aimed to serve the modesty needs of religious women.
 They named the line LYA, an amalgam of the initials of both women.

+Speech at the special UN session

+In December 2023, Linor spoke at a special event in United Nations, focusing on Sexual and gender-based violence in the October 7 attacks, 2023.
+Linor sharply condemned international women's organizations for their silence on October 7 sexual assaults, stressing the need to amplify the victims' voices.